mhazy/hapi-github-webhooks/README.md

 An authentication strategy plugin for [hapi](https://github.com/hapijs/hapi) for validating webhook requests from GitHub.
 This strategy validates the payload with the hmac-sha1 signature sent with the request.

-This strategy is currently only compatible with `application/json` webhook payloads.
+This strategy is compatible with `application/json` webhook payloads.

 The `'githubwebhook'` scheme takes the following options: